-Small Business Innovation Research (SBIR) Program
+Small Business Innovation Research (SBIR) Program/Small Business Technology Transfer (STTR) Program Overview

-USSOCOM is an active participant in the Federal Small Business Innovation Research (SBIR) Program mandated by the Small Business Innovation Development Act of 1982 and re-authorized under the National Defense Authorization Act for Fiscal Year 2012 (P.L.
-112-81 31, Section 5001-5168, December 2011).
-The objectives of the SBIR program are to stimulate technology innovation, use small business to meet federal research and development (R&D) needs, foster and encourage participation by minorities and disadvantaged groups, and increase private sector commercialization innovations derived from federal R&D. To be eligible for participation in the SBIR program, a business must meet the following criteria: be American-owned and independently operated, be for-profit, have the principal researcher employed by the business, and be limited to 500 employees.
+The objectives of the SBIR/STTR program are to stimulate technology innovation, use small business to meet federal research and development needs, foster and encourage participation by minorities and disadvantaged groups, and increase private sector commercialization innovations derived from federal research and development.
+To be eligible for participation in the SBIR/STTR program, a business must meet the following criteria: be American-owned and independently operated, be for-profit, have the principal researcher employed by the business, and be limited to 500 employees.